An open API service indexing awesome lists of open source software.

 2. Type `npm run build`

-3. It will create a build into ./__backend__/dist folder where fast-api will start it. `./backend/dist`## Adding Users to Application and commit requested Permissions
+3. It will create a build into ./__backend__/dist folder where fast-api will start it. `./backend/dist`

 To enable users joining your application you have to do following

-1. Goto Azure Portal and Navigate to Entra Id -> Enterprise Applications
+1. Go to Azure Portal and Navigate to Entra Id -> Enterprise Applications

-3. Goto Manage -> Users and groups
+3. Go to Manage -> Users and groups

-4. Add the users and groups which should have access to the applcation and select also their Role (in this example its "User" or "Admin").
+4. Add the users and groups which should have access to the application and select also their Role (in this example its "User" or "Admin").
 It will take some while so refresh the page couple of times

-5. To enable the requested permissions goto Entra Id - App registrations - All Applications
+5. To enable the requested permissions go to Entra Id - App registrations - All Applications

-7. Goto Mange -> API Permissions
+7. Go to Manage -> API Permissions

 8. Click on "Grant admin consent for [Your Tenant Name]" and confirm